The ASA provide an excellent summary to help you submit your complaint:

 Read Writing a complaint

-You will receive a confirmation letter or email (this may take a few days or longer) and it will give you a reference number for your complaint, which you should take note of and use in any correspondence with the ASA about your complaint.
-There is space at the top of the document to record the ASA's reference number.
+After you've submitted your complaint, you will receive a confirmation email (it may take a day or so).
+This will give you a reference number for your complaint — take note of it and quote it in any correspondence with the ASA about your complaint.

 The best way to describe how to write a complaint is to show some examples.